Shaka: Physical descriptions

-Though much remains unknown about Shaka's personal appearance, sources tend to agree he had a strong, muscular body and was not fat.
+Though much remains unknown about Shaka's personal appearance, sources tend to agree he had a strong, muscular body.
 He was tall and his skin tone was dark brown.

 Shaka's enemies described him as ugly in some respects.
 He had a big nose, according to Baleka of the Qwabe, as told by her father.
 He also had two prominent front teeth.
 Her father also told Baleka that Shaka spoke as though "his tongue were too big for his mouth."
 Many said that he spoke with a speech impediment.

 There is an anecdote that Shaka joked with one of his friends, Magaye, that he could not kill Magaye because he would be laughed at.
 Supposedly if he killed Magaye, it would appear to be out of jealousy because Magaye was so handsome and "Shaka himself was ugly, with a protruding forehead".

 In Zulu culture

 The figure of Shaka still sparks interest among not only the contemporary Zulu but many worldwide who have encountered the tribe and its history.
 The current tendency appears to be to lionise him; popular film and other media have certainly contributed to his appeal.
-Certain aspects of traditional Zulu culture still revere the dead monarch, as the typical praise song below attests.
+Certain traditional Zulu cultural forms are still used to express reverence for the dead monarch.
 The praise song is one of the most widely used poetic forms in Africa, applying not only to spirits but to men, animals, plants and even towns.

 Other Zulu sources are sometimes critical of Shaka, and numerous negative images abound in Zulu oral history.
 When Shaka's mother Nandi died for example, the monarch ordered a massive outpouring of grief including mass executions, forbidding the planting of crops or the use of milk, and the killing of all pregnant women and their husbands.
-Oral sources record that in this period of devastation, a singular Zulu, a man named Gala, eventually stood up to Shaka and objected to these measures, pointing out that Nandi was not the first person to die in Zululand.
+Oral sources record that in this period of devastation, a single Zulu, a man named "Gala", eventually stood up to Shaka and objected to these measures, pointing out that Nandi was not the first person to die in Zululand.
 Taken aback by such candid talk, the Zulu king is supposed to have called off the destructive edicts, rewarding the blunt teller-of-truths with a gift of cattle.

 The figure of Shaka thus remains an ambiguous one in African oral tradition, defying simplistic depictions of the Zulu king as a heroic, protean nation builder on one hand, or a depraved monster on the other.
 This ambiguity continues to lend the image of Shaka its continued power and influence, almost two centuries after his death.